 The East of Scotland Beekeepers Association (ESBA) can assist.

 ESBA can provide a local beekeeper to visit and remove the swarm for you.
-The local beekeeper will firstly assess the site and, providing the swarm can be accessed without endangering the beekeeper, s/he will capture the swarm and take it away.
+The local beekeeper will firstly assess the site and, providing the swarm can be accessed without endangering the beekeeper, capture the swarm and take it away.

 ESBA covers an area within Tayside and Angus from the Perth area to Brechin and bounded by the coast North of the Tay and extending to North of Montrose.